Portage Central students maximize MVPA minutes to reach healthy fitness levels

 July 10, 2017 – Motivated by readings on their heart rate monitors, students at Portage Central Middle School logged more than 6,000 hours of moderate to vigorous physical activity in the just-completed school year while improving their Presidential Youth Fitness Program scores in several key areas.

-Portage Central PE students wore the adidas ZONE for IHT Spirit wrist heart rate monitors this year after upgrading from the Spirit chest-strap monitor.
+Portage Central PE students wore the IHT ZONE wrist heart rate monitors this year after upgrading from the Spirit chest-strap monitor.

 “Even if the students could hear the tones [on the chest straps] as they changed heart rate zones, the difference in being able to see that change on their wrist is immeasurable,” Dunlop said.